 The first line of defense against economic crime is awareness of one's vulnerability.
-The popular term for this is "risk assessment".
-This applies to the individual consumer or investor, who should become familiar with the basic pitfalls of the marketplace; to companies, who should be aware of the procedures and processes which are likely targets; and to governments, whose
+The popular term for this is "risk assessment."
+This applies to the individual consumer or investor, who should become familiar with the basic pitfalls of the marketplace; to companies, who should be aware of the procedures and processes which are likely targets; and to governments, whose various functions (such as payment of benefits and the purchase of goods and services) may be targeted for criminal exploitation.

 The next step is to take necessary precautions.
-The key to fraud prevention on the part of organisations, whether public or private, is the development and refinement of a fraud control system.
-Having identified points of vulnerability, individual systems and processes should be put in place to protect these vulnerabilities from "attack".
-These principles apply to the control of cybercrimes committed with or against telecommunications and information systems, as well as the more conventional forms of crime.
+The key to fraud prevention on the part of organizations, whether public or private, is the development and refinement of a fraud control system.
+Having identified points of vulnerability, individual systems and processes should be put in place to protect these vulnerabilities from "attack."
+These principles apply to the control of cyber-crimes committed with or against telecommunications and information systems, as well as the more conventional forms of crime.